Derbyshire & Peak District Tours

 The Derwent Valley, where 617 Squadron practised their daring Dambusters raid.

 Castleton and Mam Tor

 Leaving Castleton behind you will pass by the base of Mam Tor before reaching the spectacular viewpoint at Hollins Cross.
-A fine ridge walk along ‘The Great Ridge’ offers fantastic panoramic views over the both the Hope & Edale valleys below.
+A fine ridge walk along ‘The Great Ridge’ offers fantastic panoramic views over both the Hope & Edale valleys below.
 More impressive vistas lie in wait as you reach the summit of Win Hill & look out over the Derwent Valley, Ladybower reservoir & Stanage Edge.
 Descending through attractive pine woodland you will reach the Derwent Valley Heritage Way which takes you along the banks of the River Derwent the rest of the way to Hathersage.